marriage at st. john’s

 The notes below are intended to help couples thinking about getting married at St John’s.
 The priest who is marrying you will want time to get to know you, to make sure you understand the meaning and obligations of marriage, and to help you plan the liturgy so as to make one of the most important days of your lives as wonderful as it can be.

-If you are considering marriage at St John the Evangelist, please read these notes and then get in touch with the and contact the Parish Secretary [email@example.com] to begin the necessary steps.
+If you are considering marriage at St John the Evangelist, here in Calgary, please read these notes and then get in touch with the and contact the Parish Secretary [email@example.com] to begin the necessary steps.